-A console is defined as a connection to the system (to the administrative "node" server) that provides administrative access to the cluster.
+A console is defined as a connection to the system (to the administrative server) that provides administrative access to the cluster.
 SGI offers a rackmounted flat panel console option that attaches to the administrative node's video, keyboard and mouse connectors.

 A console can also be a LAN-attached personal computer, laptop or workstation (RJ45 Ethernet connection).

-In certain limited cases, a dumb terminal could be used.
-An RS-232 style serial connection can be used to communicate directly with the administrative node.
+Serial-over-LAN is enabled by default on the administrative controller server and normal output through the RS-232 port is disabled.
+In certain limited cases, a dumb (RS-232) terminal could be used to communicate directly with the administrative server.
 This connection is typically used for service purposes or for system console access in smaller systems, or where an external ethernet connection is not used or available.
+Check with your service representative if use of an RS-232 terminal is required for your system.

-The flat panel rackmount or other optional VGA console connects to the administration node's video and keyboard/mouse connectors as shown in Figure 1-2.
+The flat panel rackmount or other optional VGA console connects to the administration controller's video and keyboard/mouse connectors as shown in Figure 1-2.

-Figure 1-2 Administrative Controller Video Console Connection Example
+Figure 1-2 Administrative Controller Video Console Connection Points